Sin9ularity1/Valgfag-Generative-AI-Misbrug/docs/index.md

 # AI Chatbot Project

-Welcome to my project documentation.
+Velkommen til mit skoleprojekt.

 ## About
-This project explores building a local AI companion chatbot using Python.
+Dette projekt handler om at udvikle en lokal AI-chatbot med Python

 ## Author
-Reuben
+Reuben Badham

+## Uddannelse
+IT-sikkerhed

-## Journal
+## Projektets inhold

-- Week 1: Project setup
+This project was created to give me an oportunity to lean the fundamentals of building an AI model from scratch.
+The goal is to create a semi functional AI chatbot using